Is Homemade Baby Formula Safe?

 The agency also monitors how certified formulations are created and preserved.
 For example, it regularly inspects the formulations and the locations where they are manufactured.
 This way, they can ensure that manufacturers follow the standards to keep the formulations from becoming contaminated or rotting.

-If there’s a shortage of baby formula on store shelves near you, try these tips from the American Academy of Pediatrics (AAP) in case you find yourself in an urgent situation:
+If there’s a shortage of infant formula on store shelves near you, try these tips from the American Academy of Pediatrics (AAP) in case you find yourself in an urgent situation:

 • Call the WIC office in your area.
 In addition, you could look for formulas in several locations, according to the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

 • Consult your child’s physician.
-Ask your baby’s doctor to obtain a can of baby formula from local formula distributors or a charity that has some.
+Avoid consuming homemade baby formula since this homemade formula may pose a risk to your infant.
+Ask your baby’s doctor to obtain a can of baby formula from local distributors or a charity that has some.

 • Select any commercially available formula, even store brands.
 For the majority of babies, this is fine, except for those who are on a particular formula that the pediatrician advised (such as formulas that say “extensively hydrolyzed,” “predigested,” or “amino acid-based”).
 Ask your pediatrician for suggestions if your baby requires a specialist formula that you are having difficulties locating.